 One of The University’s key objectives is to be socially responsible; to engage with our community, to add value and inspire young minds.
 This extends to West Cumbria through the Dalton Cumbrian Facility’s programme of placements and outreach activity.

-We offer a limited number of 6-12 week paid summer work experience placements for Undergraduate students with an interest in radiation science or nuclear decommissioning engineering.
+We support a limited number of summer work experience placements for undergraduate students or promising sixth formers.

 - Best fit between the student’s interest, experience and projects available

 - Performance to date on degree programme or in sixth form

 - The right soft skills and transferable skills to work effectively in our research environment